im-ethz/pub-gdu4dg/README.md

 ### How do we eploit the idea of elementary distributions in practice?

+To exploit this I.E.D. assumption, we developed the Gatd Domain Units.
 Each GDU learns an embedding of an individual elementary domain that allows us to encode the domain similarities during the training.
 During inference, the GDUs compute similarities between an observation and each of the corresponding elementary distributions which are then used to form a weighted ensemble of learning machines (see Figure 1).

 <p align="center">
   <img width="460" height="300" src="https://user-images.githubusercontent.com/73110207/179177894-0528920c-1063-4834-ab3f-852a0ab2d156.png">